"Give me Librium or give me meth."

 The Muppet Movie (1979)

-"Do your parents KNOW you're Ramones?"
+"Do your parents know that you're Ramones?"

 Rock 'n' Roll High School (1979)